Ninja-Squad/ninja-squad.github.com/_posts/2023-10-11-angular-control-flow-syntax.md

 description: "Angular 17 introduces a brand new template syntax to replace *ngIf/*ngFor/*ngSwitch.
 Let's dive in!"
 ---

-Angular v17 introduces a new experimental feature called "control flow syntax".
+Angular v17 introduces a new "developer preview" feature called "control flow syntax".
 This feature allows you to use a new template syntax to write control flow statements, like if/else, for, and switch, instead of using the built-in structural directives (`*ngIf`, `*ngFor`, and `*ngSwitch`).